Dynamic vs Static QR Codes: Technical Comparison

 What Are Static and Dynamic QR Codes?

-• Dynamic QR Codes: These codes encode a short URL that redirects to the actual content.
-The destination URL can be updated anytime without changing the QR code itself.
-They offer flexibility and advanced tracking capabilities.
+• Dynamic QR Codes: Encode a short URL that redirects to content; destination can be updated anytime; flexible and analytics-ready.

 Key Technical Differences